cjgoldsmith/quiz/README.md

 # quiz
 Sample Code Quiz Application
+Time taken :  ~ 4-5 hours

 # Assumptions

+- Instructions and Quizes should be should be grouped together in a logical relationship ( Lesson ).
+- Quizes are always randomly generated and are a subset of available quize questions for that lesson in order to prevent memorization.

 - Default templating language and the default Django ORM are being left in place since there appears to be an emphasis on using vanilla python + Django.